 Understanding how to study for the CPA exam is easier if you have a handle on how this exam is formatted can go a long way in helping you learn the right material to ace the test.

-The CPA exam has four sections: AUD, BEC, FAR, and REG.
+There are four sections of the CPA exam: AUD, BEC, FAR, and REG.
 Each section includes both multiple-choice questions and task-based simulations.

 FAR stands for Financial Accounting and Reporting.
 This section assesses knowledge about financial accounting and reporting frameworks.
 These frameworks are stipulated by a number of regulatory agencies, including the U.S. Securities and Exchange Commission and the American Institute of Certified Public Accountants (AICPA).

 The FAR section of the CPA exam is organized into four key areas that you’ll need to study for.
 This will involve task-based simulations as well as multiple-choice questions.

 Here’s what you can expect from the FAR section, and how you can get an edge in studying for it.
 (Also, check out our post on FAR CPA exam tips for more guidance on how to study for this section.)

 There are four areas to the FAR portion of the CPA exam.
 Each of these areas has a certain score allocated.

 You will have to do well in all four areas, but they are weighted differently to impact your final score.
 Here are the four areas, a summary of content from the AICPA blueprint, and what percentage of the grade they comprise:

 Area 1: Conceptual framework, standard-setting, and financial reporting

 This area comprises 25-35% of your score.
 Area 1 covers topics such as: